-1. Remove excess ice and snow buildup from the track, track drive sprockets, and the inside of the skid frame.
+1. Remove excess ice and snow buildup from the track and track drive sprockets.

 2. Elevate the snowmobile on a shielded safety stand high enough to use a spring scale.

-3. At the midpoint of the track (shock pad), hook a spring scale around a track clip; then pull down on the scale to 20 lb (9 kg).
+3. At the midpoint of the track (shock pad), hook a spring scale around a track clip; then pull down on the scale to 25 lb (11.3 kg).
 Measure the deflection (distance) between the bottom of the wear strip and the inside surface of the track clip.
-Measurement should be 2 in.
-(51 mm).
+Measurement should be 2 in (51 mm).